hashicorp/terraform-website/content/source/docs/cloud/vcs/gitlab-com.html.md

     - In the navigation sidebar, click "Applications."

 3. This page has a list of applications and a form for adding new ones.
 The form has two text fields and some checkboxes.

+    Fill out the fields and checkboxes with the corresponding values currently displayed in your Terraform Cloud browser tab.
+Terraform Cloud lists the values in the order they appear, and includes controls for copying values to your clipboard.

     ![GitLab screenshot: new application fields](./images/gitlab-application-settings.png)